TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Normal Pink/Red

-- Indicates: Healthy balance of Qi and blood
+- May suggest in TCM: healthy balance of Qi and blood

 - Sign of: Good circulation and vitality